MCP

 Choose:

-- Integration (MCP): To configure MCP server based skill
+- Integration (MCP): To configure MCP server based tool

 You’ll configure three things: